 There are two ways to use ATAR calculators:

 Start with your desired ATAR, then choose the subjects you’re studying in order to find the goal marks you need for each subject to achieve your desired ATAR.
 You can then compare your current marks with your target marks for motivation to boost your current percentages and focus on particular subjects in which you need improvement.

 Start with the subjects you’re studying, then log your last exam results to estimate the ATAR you’re predicted to achieve.
 By using past exam marks as predictors, you can track how much improvement you need to make to reach the ATAR you need to get into your first preference university course.

-“ATAR calculators typically take historical ATAR data – which is freely available on the UAC 2017 scaling report – and use it to estimate the ATAR you would have got in 2017 with the results that you have now.”
+“ATAR calculators typically take historical ATAR data – which is freely available on the UAC 2018 scaling report (pdf, 1.4MB) – and use it to estimate the ATAR you would have got in 2018 with the results that you have now.”

 “All ATAR calculators produce an estimate.
 None of them can actually calculate your ATAR.
 The ATAR calculation changes every year because it uses the marks of every student in the state in every subject they took as part of the calculation of your ATAR.
 The ATAR calculators don’t have access to that information.
 All they can do is estimate using the data that has been made public from the previous year.”

 The estimates that ATAR calculators provide are rough, since they don’t take into consideration scaling that changes year to year, or access to admissions pathways, like our Educational Access Schemes (EAS).
 The numbers you’ve put into the calculator are only your school marks – the calculations don’t include your external exam marks, which may be significantly higher or lower than your averages.

 A calculator that produces a high ATAR or low target subject marks may also make you complacent - so don’t take those current percentages for granted.